-In the event that the employee is qualified for multiple vacant positions he/she sought, the county will place the individual in the position that comes closest to the employee's current position in terms of pay, status, etc.
+In the event that the employee is qualified for multiple vacant positions he/she sought, the county will place the individual in the position that comes closest to the individual's current position in terms of pay, status, etc.

 - G. Dismissals due to misconduct or inadequate job performance.
 Dismissals shall constitute discharges or separations for just cause, and shall be governed by the provisions of Section 11 of these policies and procedures as hereinafter set forth. - H. Retirement.
-The retirement of an employee shall consist of the voluntary separation of an employee who has met the requirements of age and length of service under the laws governing any applicable pension fund of which such employee may be a member. - date of the death of the employee.
-To the extent that the total Ccompensation due the employee at time of death (including annual leave pay), is less than or equal to \$2,500.00 (or the maximum disbursement amount
+The retirement of an employee shall consist of the voluntary separation of an employee who has met the requirements of age and length of service under the laws governing any applicable pension fund of which such employee may be a member.